OctopusDeploy/blog/blog/2018-09/docker-compose/index.md

 ![script selection](script_selection.png "width=500")

 Under these fields is the new feature, `Additional Packages`.
-Lets add references to the two docker images that are used for this project.
+Let's add references to the two docker images that are used for this project.
 In this case we will make use of a [DockerHub feed](https://octopus.com/docs/packaging-applications/package-repositories/registries/docker-hub) and have selected the official `redis` image

 ![redis image](redis_image.png "width=500")